 Tickets for the next, Black Men Who Brunch, are now available online.

-If you would like to contribute by performing, or leading a skills, development or arts workshop, find out more below, and use the linked form to send us your pitch for the 4th Sunday in Feb, March or April
+If you would like to contribute by performing, or leading a skills, development, or arts workshop, find out more below, and use the linked form to send us your pitch for the last Sunday in November, December or January.

-We want to make Black Men Who Brunch more than a good square meal; a platform for talent, a beacon for shared learning, and a reliable source of fun and support.
+We want to make Black Men Who Brunch more than a good square meal; we want a platform for talent, a beacon for shared learning, and a reliable source of fun and support.

 If you can spare the time, have good people skills, and a can-do approach, you’ll fit right in

-Alongside pitches for workshops and performances, we are keen to receive pitches for participation in a marketplace from Black queer men who have relevant retail or services businesses – if you are interested, get in touch.
+Alongside pitches for workshops and performances, we remain keen to receive pitches for participation in a marketplace from Black queer men who have relevant retail or services businesses – if you are interested, get in touch.